masayaShinoda/gatsbyjs-datocms-snipcart/README.md

 **README IS IN PROGRESS**

+## Who is this guide aimed for?
+* If you're comfortable with creating HTML/CSS/JS static webpages and is currently learning ReactJS.
+I hope you appreciate what GatsbyJS is capable of after reading.

 ## Features
 * Product inventory is managed using the [DatoCMS](https://www.datocms.com/) dashboard
 * Fully responsive minimalistic design